Email Security

 And it is this success that continually keeps threat actors looking for new ways to trick even the most suspecting of users into download malware or inadvertently furnish cybercriminals with highly sensitive login credentials.

-The Mimecast team has recently learned of the efforts of one such group of threat actors and a new form of phishing attack they have developed that attempts to take advantage of a not-so-well-known disparity between how web browsers and email programs read web domains.
-This is a brand-new way for attackers to sneak malicious links into email inboxes.
+The Mimecast team has recently learned of the efforts of one such group of threat actors and a novel form of phishing attack they have developed that attempts to take advantage of a not-so-well-known disparity between how web browsers and email programs read web domains.
+This is a novel way for attackers to sneak malicious links into email inboxes.

 As reported by Threatpost, “Perception Point’s incident response (IR) team flagged a hastily-designed phishing email trying to pass itself off as a Microsoft notice.”
 The notice informed the email recipient they had five new held messages and then directed them to follow a “Personal Portal” hyperlink.